Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 [[Article]][CycleGANs_article] [[Code]][CycleGANs_code]

-[Cycle GANs][CycleGANs] are the most advanced image-to-image translation using GANs.
+Cycle GANs are the most advanced image-to-image translation using GANs.
 Tired that your horse is not a zebra?
 Or maybe that Instagram photo needs more winter?
 Cycle GANs are the answer.

 ![ProGANs smoothing]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/CycleGANs_results.jpg){:height="auto" width="400px" .center-image}
 {: .img-caption}

 These GANs don't require paired datasets to learn to translate between domains, which is good because this kind of data is very difficult to obtain.
 However, Cycle GANs still need to be trained with data from two different domains X and Y (e.g. X: horses, Y: zebras).
 In order to constrain the translation from one domain to another, they use what they call a "cycle consistent loss".
 This basically means that if you translate a horse A into a zebra A, transforming the zebra A back to a horse should give you the original horse A as a result.

-This mapping from one domain to another is different from the also popular neural style transfer [neural_style_transfer].
+This mapping from one domain to another is different from the also popular [neural style transfer][neural_style_transfer].
 The latter combines the content of one image with the style of another, whilst Cycle GANs learn a high level feature mapping from one domain to another.
 As a consequence, Cycle GANs are more general and can also be used for all sorts of mappings such as converting a sketch of an object into a real object.

 ## <a name="useful-resources"></a> Other useful resources

 Here are a bunch of links to other interesting posts:

 * [GAN playground][GAN_playground]: this is the most straightforward way to play around GANs.
 Simply click the link, set up some hyperparameters and train a GAN in your browser.
-* [Every paper and code][GAN_everything]: here's a link to all GAN related papers sorted by the number of citations.
+* [Every paper and code][GANs_everything]: here's a link to all GAN related papers sorted by the number of citations.
 It also includes courses and Github repos.
 Very recommended, but the last update was on July 2017.
 * [GANs timeline][GANs_timeline]: similar to the previous link, but this time every paper is ordered according to publishing date.
 * [GANs comparison][GANs_no_cherry]: in this link, different versions of GANs are tested without cherry picking.
 This is a important remark, as generated images shown in publications might not be really representative of the overall performance of the model.
 * [Some theory behind GANs][GAN_theories]: in a similar way to this post, this link contains some nice explanations of the theory (especially the loss function) of the main GAN models.
-* [High-resolution generated images][high_res_GANs]: this is more of a curiosity, but here you can actually see how 4k x 4k generated images actually look like (usually, they aren't larger than 256 x 256).
+* [High-resolution generated images][high_res_GANs]: this is more of a curiosity, but here you can actually see how 4k x 4k generated images actually look like.
 * [Waifus generator][waifu_generator]: you'll never feel alone ever again ( ͡° ͜ʖ ͡°)

 ---